-• From the parking lot, head west on the unpaved Ridge Trail.
-At .3 miles you'll reach the

-- Continue north on Ridge Trail to the intersection of Panorama and South Loop trails.
-Here, you have the option of turning right on South Loop Trail for a .5-mile loop back to - Back on the Ridge Trail, follow it downhill and veer left on Filaree Trail for expansive, ridgeline views of Petaluma.
-Weave through the woods to Panorama Trail. - Turn left onto Panorama Trail into the park interior. - At .3 miles, turn right onto Savannah Trail, take a moment to admire the view, and follow Savannah Trail .8 miles to the Ridge Trail. - Turn right on the Ridge Trail and follow it .1 miles to the parking lot.
+- From the parking lot, head west on the unpaved Ridge Trail.
+At .3 miles you'll reach the fish pond. - Continue north on Ridge Trail to the intersection of Panorama and South Loop trails.
+Here, you have the option of turning right on South Loop Trail for a .5-mile loop back to this intersection. - Back on the Ridge Trail, follow it downhill and veer left on Filaree Trail for expansive, ridgeline views of Petaluma.
+Weave through a woodland of gnarled oaks.
+Where Filaree meets the Pomo Trail, continue ahead on the Pomo Trail (do not turn to the left.) - After .25 miles, turn left onto Panorama Trail and enjoy stunning views. - At .3 miles, turn right onto Savannah Trail, and follow Savannah Trail .8 miles back to the Ridge Trail. - Turn right on the Ridge Trail and follow it .1 miles to the parking lot.